ubershmekel/filecache/readme.md

     def another_function(args):
         # etc

+# How it works

+Each time a decorated function is called, filecache checks in a `shelve` [1] to see if the arguments and function name have a recorded return value.
+If the recorded return value is still valid, it's returned, otherwise the original function is called and its return value is recorded with a timestamp.

+[1] A shelve is a dictionary in a file with string keys and `pickle` values.
+The shelve file is named according to the module name that called filecache.

+# Caveats

 * All arguments of the decorated function and the return value need to be picklable for this to work.